 US telecom operator AT&T is looking to acquire 26 per cent stake in Reliance Jio Infocomm, telecom arm of Mukesh Ambani’s Reliance Industries Limited.
-The
+The Times of India is reporting RIL is expected to sell a little over 25% stake in Reliance Jio for $3.5 billion to AT&T.

 If this deal goes through, it will be the largest foreign direct investment in the country, noted TOI.
 Details are not available right now on this deal, but this will be AT&T’s second entry in the India’s telecom sector.
 The company has earlier held one-third stake in Idea Cellular, which it later sold to other two partners Tata and Birla in 2004.